chromium/chromium/docs/updater/functional_spec.md

 the updater.
 Unlike on-demand updates, cross-user application registration is not permitted.

-If the application is already installed, it should be registered with the version present on disk.
-If it has not yet been installed, a version of 0 should be used.
+If the application is already installed, it is registered with the version present on disk.
+If it has not yet been installed, a version of `0` is used.

 ### App Activity Reporting
 Applications can report whether they are actively used or not through the updater.
 Update servers can then aggregate this information to produce user counts.

-Windows:
+#### Windows:
 *   When active, the application sets HKCU\SOFTWARE\{Company}\Update\ClientState\{AppID} → dr (REG_SZ): 1.
     *   Note: both user-scoped and system-scoped updaters use HKCU.
-*   When reporting active use, the updater will reset the value to 0.
+*   When reporting active use, the updater resets the value to 0.

-macOS:
+#### macOS:
 *   The application touches ~/Library/{Company}/{Company}SoftwareUpdate/Actives/{APPID}.
 *   The updater deletes the file when reporting active use.